steilerDev/icloud-photos-sync/README.md

 A [*Get Started Guide* can be found on GH Pages](https://icps.steiler.dev/get-started/).
 Additional documentation and further resources - including my [personal use case / workflow](https://icps.steiler.dev/dev/motivation/) - are published there as well.

-I am also trying to publish regular updates on the progress of this project in a [development blog](https://github.com/steilerDev/icloud-photos-sync/discussions/305).

 ## Limitations

 As this application is using an undocumented public API, there are a couple of known limitations: